 Getting Ready for Court

-If your small claims court case is going to court - whether it's for a settlement conference or a trial - you probably have a lot of questions to ask.
+If your small claims court case is going to court - whether it's for a settlement conference, a trial conference or a trial - you probably have a lot of questions to ask.
 This guide will try to answer some of them.

-Questions 1 through 5 of this guide talk about the settlement conference.
+Questions 1, 2 3, 5 and 6 of this guide talk about the settlement conference.
 We will talk about its purpose and what you can do to prepare for it.
 If all goes well, your case will end there, with a settlement.
 If not, there will be a trial, so next we'll talk about what happens at trial and how you can get your case ready.

 Note: From time to time, the Ministry of Justice and the Provincial Court run pilot projects to explore ways to improve the small claims court.
 If the registry where your case is filed is running a pilot project, it might not follow the process in this guide.
 You can find more information on the pilot project processes or from your court registry.